 Extremes of intelligence: Extremely low intelligence

 One end of the distribution of intelligence scores is defined by people with very low IQ.
-Mental retardation is a generalized disorder ascribed to people who have an IQ below 70, who have experienced deficits since childhood, and who have trouble with basic life skills, such as dressing and feeding themselves and communicating with others (Switzky & Greenspan, 2006).
-About 1% of the Canadian population, most of them males, fulfill the criteria for mental retardation, but some children who are diagnosed as mentally disabled lose the classification as they get older and better learn to function in society.
-A particular vulnerability of people with low IQ is that they may be taken advantage of by others, and this is an important aspect of the definition of mental retardation (Greenspan, Loughlin, & Black, 2001).
-Mental retardation is divided into four categories: mild, moderate, severe, and profound.
-Severe and profound mental retardation are usually caused by genetic mutations or accidents during birth, whereas mild forms have both genetic and environmental influences.
+Intellectual disability is a generalized disorder ascribed to people who have an IQ below 70, who have experienced deficits since childhood, and who have trouble with basic life skills, such as dressing and feeding themselves and communicating with others (Switzky & Greenspan, 2006).
+About 1% of the Canadian population, most of them males, fulfill the criteria for intellectual disability, but some children who are diagnosed as mentally disabled lose the classification as they get older and better learn to function in society.
+A particular vulnerability of people with low IQ is that they may be taken advantage of by others, and this is an important aspect of the definition of intellectual disability (Greenspan, Loughlin, & Black, 2001).
+Intellectual disability is divided into four categories: mild, moderate, severe, and profound.
+Severe and profound intellectual disabilities are usually caused by genetic mutations or accidents during birth, whereas mild forms have both genetic and environmental influences.

-One cause of mental retardation is Down syndrome, a chromosomal disorder leading to mental retardation caused by the presence of all or part of an extra 21st chromosome.
+One cause of intellectual disability is Down syndrome, a chromosomal disorder caused by the presence of all or part of an extra 21st chromosome.
 The incidence of Down syndrome is estimated at one per 800 to 1,000 births, although its prevalence rises sharply in those born to older mothers (see Figure 9.7).
 People with Down syndrome typically exhibit a distinctive pattern of physical features, including a flat nose, upwardly slanted eyes, a protruding tongue, and a short neck.

 Societal attitudes toward individuals with mental disabilities have changed over the past decades.
-We no longer use terms such as moron, idiot, or imbecile to describe these people, although these were the official psychological terms used to describe degrees of mental retardation in the past.
+We no longer use terms such as moron, idiot, or imbecile to describe these people, although these were the official psychological terms used to describe degrees of intellectual disability in the past.
 Laws, such as the Canadians with Disabilities Act, have made it illegal to discriminate on the basis of mental and physical disability, and there has been a trend to bring the mentally disabled out of institutions and into our workplaces and schools.
-In 2002, although capital punishment continues to be practised there, the U.S. Supreme Court ruled that the execution of people with mental retardation is “cruel and unusual punishment,” thereby ending the practice of their execution (Atkins v.
+In 2002, although capital punishment continues to be practised there, the U.S. Supreme Court ruled that the execution of people with an intellectual disability is “cruel and unusual punishment,” thereby ending the practice of their execution (Atkins v.
 Virginia, 2002).
 In Canada, capital punishment was abolished in 1976.

 Extremes of intelligence: Extremely high intelligence